History of the Haudenosaunee: Formation of the League

 The founders of League are traditionally held to be Dekanawida the Great Peacemaker, Hiawatha, and Jigonhsasee the Mother of Nations, whose home acted as a sort of United Nations.
 They brought the Peacemaker's Great Law of Peace to the squabbling Iroquoian nations who were fighting, raiding, and feuding with each other and with other tribes, both Algonkian and Iroquoian.
-Five nations originally joined in the League, giving rise to the many historic references to "Five Nations of the Iroquois".
+Five nations originally joined in the League, giving rise to the many historic references to "Five Nations of the Haudenosaunee".
 (Note: The American Heritage Book of Indians states that oral tradition recounts that other Iroquoian peoples were given the opportunity to join the league.)
 With the addition of the southern Tuscarora in the 18th century, these original five tribes still compose the Haudenosaunee in the early 21st century: the Mohawk, Onondaga, Oneida, Cayuga, and Seneca.

 According to legend, an evil Onondaga chieftain named Tadodaho was the last converted to the ways of peace by The Great Peacemaker and Hiawatha.
 He was offered the position as the titular chair of the League's Council, representing the unity of all nations of the League.
 This is said to have occurred at Onondaga Lake near present-day Syracuse, New York.
 The title Tadodaho is still used for the League's chair, the fiftieth chief who sits with the Onondaga in council.